 A potential measure of a material's elasticity is the elastic modulus, which evaluates the material's resistance to deformation under stress \cite{arriola2020modeling}.
 Its value can be derived by measuring the slope of the stress-strain curve corresponding to a specific material or textile sample.
 The stress $\sigma$ is defined as the deformation force $F$ [N] acting on the cross-sectional area $A$ [m$^2$] of the sample, while the strain $\epsilon$ corresponds to the percentage of displacement $\Delta l$ of the sample with respect to its original length $l_0$.
 Using these quantities, the elastic modulus is calculated as $e =\sigma / \epsilon$.

 Fig. \ref{fig:context} presents stress-strain curves for two real-world textile samples.
 The values were obtained from force-feedback readings of the dual-arm robotic setup shown in Fig. \ref{fig:envronments}.
-The robots were pulling samples with $l_0 = 0.18$ m and $A=0.18\times 10^{-3}$ m$^2$ until a stress $\sigma_{max}=30$ KPa was reached.
-Fig. \ref{fig:context} clearly indicates how encoding elastic properties of textile with the elastic modulus can only describe small displacements and linear behaviors accurately.
-We observe that linear approximations can accurately describe the rigid sample (blue line) but loses accuracy for the elastic sample (red line), which increases its rigidity with increasing stress.
-To overcome the limitation of elastic modulus, we define \ac{ec} as the combination of elastic modules of a given textile evaluated at $n_{EC}$ equidistant points between $0$ and $\sigma_{max}$ on the stress-strain curve, where $n_{EC}$ determines the dimensionality of the \ac{ec}.
+The robots were pulling the samples with $l_0 = 0.18$ m and $A=0.18\times 10^{-3}$ m$^2$ until a stress $\sigma_{max}=30$ KPa was reached.
+Fig. \ref{fig:context} indicates how encoding elastic properties of textile with the elastic modulus can only describe small displacements and linear behaviors.
+We observe that a linear approximation can accurately describe the rigid sample (blue line) but loses accuracy for the elastic sample (red line), which increases its rigidity with increasing stress.

+To overcome the limitation of the elastic modulus, we define \ac{ec} as the combination of elastic modules of a given textile evaluated at $n_{EC}$ equidistant points between $0$ and $\sigma_{max}$ on the stress-strain curve, where $n_{EC}$ determines the dimension of the \ac{ec}.
 We thus represent the \ac{ec} as a vector $EC = [e_1, ..., e_{n_{EC}}] \in \mathbb{R}^{n_{EC}}$, where $e_i = \sigma_i / \epsilon_i$ is the elastic modulus evaluated from the textile stress-strain curve at the corresponding stress $\sigma_i$.
 Since both stress and strain measurements are normalized by the size of the sample, the \ac{ec} is a consistent definition of elasticity that is comparable between textiles of different sizes as long as $\sigma_{max}$ is fixed.